 The practice of pediatrics continues very actively today, with hospitals in China that specialize in Chinese medicine pediatric care, hospitals that combine both conventional and traditional medicine, and private Chinese medicine doctors practicing Chinese pediatric medicine.
 In Japan (as in my clinic), there are specialized pediatric acupuncturists that practice only shonishin, a non-needling acupuncture system, in clinics and in their private home offices.

-There is a growing number of pioneering acupuncturists here in the States that are getting into pediatrics, including myself, because we know it is a much needed area that can address many aspects of pediatric care that cannot be addressed in conventional medicine.
+There is a growing number of pioneering acupuncturists here in the States that are getting into pediatrics because we know it is a much needed area that can address many aspects of pediatric care that cannot be addressed in conventional medicine.
+Where western medicine may only be able to prescribe antibiotics, psychiatric drugs or steroidal creams, we Physicians of Asian Medicine prescribe Food as Medicine and dietary modifications, exercises, herbal prescriptions, heat therapy, pediatric massage and shonishin/acupressure/acupuncture for illness resolution and disease prevention.
 It is our focus to promote the principles of wellness, health and resolution of illness.
 Our strength is in viewing the body as a whole, disease prevention, recovery of health after an illness, and addressing conditions that are chronic and/or subclinical.
-This means conditions like colds and flu, eczema, asthma, “picky eating,” slow development, tantrums and emotional instability, food sensitivities, lack of concentration, and so forth.
-Where western medicine would prescribe antibiotics, psychiatric drugs or steroidal creams – or worse yet, say “nothing can be done”, we Physicians of Asian Medicine prescribe Food as Medicine and dietary modifications, exercises, herbal prescriptions, heat therapy, pediatric massage and acupressure/acupuncture for illness resolution and disease prevention.
+This means conditions like colds and flu, eczema, asthma, “picky eating,” slow development, tantrums, anxiety/depression, spectrum disorders, insomnia, food sensitivities, lack of concentration, autoimmune conditions, seizures, and so forth.

 Want to try PAM for your child?
 Contact me!
 Let’s see how I can help you.